brootaylor/docker-starter/README.md

-# docker-starter
+# Docker starter

-A starter Dockerfile for spinning up an image
+A starter Dockerfile for spinning up a Node application image in a container.